Please select a faculty / graduate school from this menu.

 ・Only medical expenses incurred by students themselves, who are currently enrolled at the university, are eligible for applications.

 ・Only original copies of receipts will be accepted.
-However, if you wish to have the original receipts returned to you, please also include a "copy of the receipt" and a "stamped self-addressed envelope (120x235)" in addition to the documents in (3).
-The applicant is requested to ensure that they indicate their name in full, address, and postal code on the stamped self-addressed envelope, and confirm the weight of the receipts you wish to be returned and affix sufficient stamps to the envelope to cover the postage for simple registered mail.
-If copies of the receipts or the stamped self-addressed envelope are not enclosed, or if your name in full, address, and post code are not included, or insufficient postage is affixed to the stamped self-addressed envelope, the originals will not be returned.
+However, if you wish to have the original receipts returned to you, please also include a copy of the receipt and a stamped self-addressed envelope (120x235) in addition to the documents in (3).
+Be sure to clearly write your name, address, and postcode (you must write "sama" after your name) on the stamped self-addressed envelope, checking the weight of the receipts you wish to have returned and ensuring that the stamps cover the required postage to post the receipts by simple registered mail.
+We will only return the original receipts by simple registered mail using the stamped self-addressed envelope you provide.
+If copies of the receipts or the stamped self-addressed envelope are not enclosed, or if your name in full, address, and postcode are not included, or insufficient postage is affixed to the stamped self-addressed envelope, the originals will not be returned.

 ・The documents will not be returned after receipt whatever the circumstances.